 Options

 There are a couple of ways the aftermarket upgrades brake systems.
-The less expensive option is to change to larger rotors and new brackets.
+The lower-cost option is to change to larger rotors and new brackets.
 This changes the rigidity of the mounts and gives a larger surface area for heat dissipation.
 Upgraded brake pads with better material compounds are included in some kits.

 1. Shocker.
 The Jeep community is no different that any other auto communities.
 They would rather slap a big ass lift and tires and all kinds of other shit on their Jeeps and never address their brakes.
 Just like the others who want to put the biggest motor in their car and never address their brakes.
 This is why LCG Offroad set ups are the way to go.
 I have never seen a set up with 40’s go anywhere my 33’s can’t go.
 My rim diameter is the same as stock wider and bigger offset, up graded rotors and calipers and switched the stock drums with rear disks.
 Done with it.